TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 63/Psalms 63.5.md

 ---

-My soul shall be satisfied as with marrow and fatness; And my mouth shall praise thee with joyful lips;
+My soul shall be satisfied as with the richest food.
+My mouth shall praise you with joyful lips,